Cybersecurity of Quantum Key Distribution Implementations: Quantum Side-Channel Attacks

 Conversely, we define the term ``Quantum State-Channel Attacks'' to refer to attacks on QKD systems that are not Quantum Side-Channel Attacks and do not use elements outside of Alice and Bob's state spaces:

-\begin{definition} An attack is a Quantum State-Channel Attack if the following two conditions are both true: \begin{enumerate} \item its input depends only on Alice's sent states; \item its output affects only the space that affects Bob's measurements and the attacker's private ancillas. \end{enumerate} \end{definition}
+\begin{definition} An attack is a Quantum State-Channel Attack if the following two conditions are both true: \begin{enumerate} \item its input non-trivially depends only on the states Alice sends to Bob, \item and its output non-trivially affects only the space that affects Bob's measurements and the attacker's private ancillas. \end{enumerate} \end{definition}

 Note that Quantum Side-Channel Attacks can utilize resources that cannot be used in Quantum State-Channel Attacks.
-In addition, there can be attacks that are neither Quantum Side-Channel Attacks nor Quantum State-Channel Attacks: for example, an attack scenario where Eve installs a camera in Bob's lab and sees him entering his basis choices (which is typically disallowed by the assumptions of quantum cryptography).
+However, those resources are limited by standard working assumptions on the implementation, as described in international standards such as~\cite{iso-qkd-standard-pt-1}.
+Specifically, when considering attacks in this paper, we assume that each QKD device operates inside a shielded environment (while the channels connecting them are not shielded); that the users of the legitimate devices (Alice and Bob) are trusted; and that the pre-shared secrets of the devices are secure.
+Under these assumptions, the definitions of Quantum Side-Channel Attacks and Quantum State-Channel Attacks are complementary.
+However, there can exist attacks that violate these assumptions: for example, an attack scenario where Eve installs a camera in Bob's lab and sees him entering his basis choices.

 Also note that, as an edge case, it is possible for Eve to construct an attack that only relies on Alice's space and only affects Bob's space, but also releases some other side-effect information that does not affect Alice or Bob.
 Without the side-effect, this attack would be considered a Quantum State-Channel Attack, but according to our definition, the added side-effect technically makes the full attack a Quantum Side-Channel Attack.
 We thus consider this edge case as a ``trivial'' case of Quantum Side-Channel Attacks.